 Acquiring banks, also known as merchant acquirers or acquirers, are intermediaries between businesses, card networks, and issuing banks.
 They establish and manage merchant accounts and ensure funds move securely from the customer’s bank to the business’ account.
 If a dispute occurs — such as a chargeback or fraud claim — the acquiring bank is responsible for resolving the issue and covering any financial losses.

-Payment processors manage the technical side of transactions by transmitting payment data and forwarding transaction details to the appropriate card network for authorization.
+Payment processors manage the technical side of pay-ins and payouts by transmitting payment data and forwarding transaction details to the appropriate card network for authorization.
 They also monitor transactions for unusual activity to help prevent fraud before settlement.

 Since transaction speed and security impact payment reliability, businesses should work with a trusted processor that prioritizes efficiency and risk mitigation.